 It is important that the training lasts 10 to 30 minutes.
 You can gradually increase the time range, in which you do the combination of shorter and longer workout intervals with 5 to 8 repetitions.

 Higher values of VO2max for better results

-Studies indicate that hiit exercises help the body consume much more oxygen, so there is a very high VO2max value, which indicates the maximum amount of oxygen the body can consume.
+Studies indicate that HIIT exercises help the body consume much more oxygen, so there is a very high VO2max value, which indicates the maximum amount of oxygen the body can consume.
 The data also show that this type of exercise significantly improves the pulse and the output strength of VO2max and oxygen.
 It means that you can train faster and harder and get results in less time.

 More diversity with shorter workout intervals

 High-intensity interval training offers you more variety with different exercises, so you can avoid a routine that is a real motivation killer.
-Due to the short duration of training, this type of workout is practical for anyone who does not want to commit to longer sessions.
+Due to the short duration of the training, this type of workout is practical for anyone who does not want to commit to longer sessions.

 Increased calorie loss in a less time